-Fairlawn, Superior, Wis: This 42-room Queen Anne house facing Barker's Island on the harbor was the first grand residence in the Twin Ports when Martin Pattison built it in 1891.
+Fairlawn, Superior.
+This 42-room Queen Anne house facing Barker's Island on the harbor was the first grand residence in the Twin Ports when Martin Pattison built it in 1891.

-For more about the area, see Plainly Superior.
+For more about the area, see Duluth's twin in Wisconsin.

 Salisbury House in Des Moines.
 This 42-room Tudor-style mansion, modeled after the 15th-century King's House in Salisbury, England, was built between 1923 and 1928 for cosmetics magnate Carl Weeks.

 The annual Holly & Ivy Tour, Dec.
 3-4 in 2021, also includes decorated private homes.
 Tickets are $25.